autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/presets.md

 ```

 ## High Quality
 If you want to balance the prediction quality and training/inference speed, you can try the `high_quality` preset, which uses a larger model than `medium_quality`.
-Accordingly, we need to increase the time limit since larger models requires more time to train.
+Accordingly, we need to increase the time limit since larger models require more time to train.

 ```{.python .input}